Back to lessons

 What does the Consumer Confidence Index measure and why do economists watch it?

 Consumer spending is the primary engine of the US economy, accounting for 70% of GDP.
 The multiplier effect amplifies each dollar through successive rounds of economic activity.
-Consumer confidence — how people feel about the future — drives this spending and makes consumer psychology a genuine economic force.
+Consumer confidence drives this spending and makes consumer psychology a genuine economic force.
 Your individual purchasing choices are small in isolation but aggregate into the market signals that shape what gets produced, which businesses survive, and how communities develop.